MoroccoOfficial Name: Kingdom of Morocco

 - Responses to messages from the U.S. citizen friend are along the lines “I love you/Sorry I missed your call,” or similarly one-sided conversations;

-- Once engaged, married, or an immigrant visa petition is filed, the Moroccan spouse/boy or girlfriend suddenly starts missing scheduled appointments to chat or call.
+- Once engaged, married, or an immigrant visa petition is filed, the Moroccan boyfriend/girlfriend/spouse suddenly starts missing scheduled appointments to chat or call.

 While chat rooms, dating and social networking sites are great ways to make friends across international borders, the U.S. government urges U.S. citizens who meet foreign nationals on the Internet to keep in mind the signs noted above.
 Entering into a marriage contract for the principal purpose of facilitating immigration to the United States for an alien is against U.S. law and can result in serious penalties, including fines and imprisonment for the U.S. citizen and the foreign national involved.

 LGBT RIGHTS: Consensual same-sex sexual relations are criminalized in Morocco.
 Penalties include fines and jail time.
-Although the U.S. Embassy is not aware of any recent arrests or prosecutions for such activities, they remain illegal.
 For more detailed information about LGBT rights in Morocco, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers.

 ACCESSIBILITY: While in Morocco, individuals with disabilities may find accessibility and accommodation very different from what is customary in the United States.
 Morocco does not have any significant legislation that guarantees access to public transportation, buildings, and public places.